civo/cli/README.md

 The civo cli have mutiple global options, that you can use, like this:

 ```
       --config string   config file (default is $HOME/.civo.json)
   -f, --fields string   output fields for custom format output (use -h to determine fields)
+  -h, --help            help for civo
   -o, --output string   output format (json/human/custom) (default "human")
+      --pretty          Print pretty the json output
       --region string   Choose the region to connect to, if you use this option it will use it over the default region
--y, --yes             Automatic yes to prompts; assume "yes" as answer to all prompts and run non-interactively
+  -y, --yes             Automatic yes to prompts; assume "yes" as answer to all prompts and run non-interactivel
 ```

 ## API Keys